aws-powertools/powertools-lambda-typescript/examples/sam/README.md

 ## Cleanup

-To delete the sample application that you created, run
+To delete the sample application that you created, run the command below while in the `examples/sam` directory:

 ```bash
 sam delete